Corporate-Owned Life Insurance in Alberta

 • The death benefit comes into the corporation tax-free

-• Most of that benefit becomes a CDA credit
+• Most of the benefit becomes a CDA credit

 • Heirs receive the proceeds as tax-free capital dividends from the corporation